chef/chef-web-docs/content/style/product_names.md

 ## Shorten product names

-It is awkward to refer to the full product name all the time.
+It's awkward to refer to the full product name all the time.
 Use the full product name the first time it's used in a page or paragraph and then use the shortened product name afterward.

 ## Using _the_ before product names